-FFO (funds from operations), AFFO (adjusted funds from operations), and NOI (net operating income) are all key measures of operating performance for REITs (real estate investment trusts).
-These measures are important in evaluating the operating performance of a company’s portfolio and in providing a basis for comparison with other real estate companies.
+A company’s FFO (funds from operations, NOI (net operating income), and comparable property NOI (NOI for properties owned and operating in both periods under comparison) are its key metrics for measuring operating performance.
+These metrics are especially important in evaluating the operating performance of a company’s portfolio in that they provide a basis for comparison with other real estate companies.

 Net operating income

-Net operating income, or NOI, is computed by deducting the operating expenses from the gross operating income.
-These operating expenses can be property taxes, maintenance costs, or salaries, among other expenses.
-In this sense, NOI is used to measure the operating performance of a company’s properties, whereas FFO is used measure the operating performance of an REIT.
+Net operating income is computed by deducting the operating expenses from the gross operating income.
+The operating expenses can be property taxes, maintenance costs, and salary, among others.
+NOI is used to measure operating performance of the company’s properties while FFO is used measure operating performance of a REIT.

 Simon Property’s (SPG) portfolio NOI grew by 6.7% in 2014 to $5.4 billion, compared to 2013.
 Comparable property NOI also grew 5.1% to $4.63 billion for US malls, premium outlets, and The Mills outlets.
 International activities represented approximately 9% of its NOI for 2014.